celeste-eve/Weekly_report/weekly_reports/README.md

 - next to do is generate graphs

 for graph generator logic:
+- need to add weekly total completed to first DF DONE

-- group by project
+- group by project DONE
-- add up tests completed, remaining, NCF, weekly completed
+- add up tests completed, remaining, NCF, weekly completed DONE
-- group by project and broard type and redo adding up tests completed, remaining, NCF, weekly completed
+- group by project and broard type and redo adding up tests completed, remaining, NCF, weekly completed DONE
 - create graphs for each above catagory
 -